craigatk/projektor-doc/content/docs/flaky-test/index.md

 ![Flaky tests](/images/flaky-tests.png "Flaky tests")

-Projektor considers a test flaky if it fails at least 5 times out of the last 50 builds.
+By default Projektor considers a test flaky if it fails at least 5 times out of the last 50 builds, but you can change those values as needed for your project.

 To get to the flaky tests page, click on the "Repository" link on the left side nav in a test report.